gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 #### Manual Quality Check after Step 5

-To further validate the effect of the constrained surface-form rewriting stage, we manually audited a stratified sample of 200 reconstructed QA instances across question levels.
+To further validate the effect of the constrained surface-form rewriting stage, we conducted a stratified manual audit, sampling 300 reconstructed QA instances from each difficulty level.
 The audit checked whether the rewritten question preserved the original temporal intent, answer target, supporting events, temporal relation, and gold answer consistency.

 In the audited sample, we did not observe cases where the rewriting changed the underlying QA semantics, altered the temporal reasoning requirement, or introduced inconsistencies between the question, answer, and supporting events.

----

-## 5. Relation to the Paper

-This reconstruction pipeline corresponds to the TimelineCronQ-R benchmark preparation described in the SCoP paper:

-- the underlying temporal KG is kept unchanged;
-- the QA annotation layer is conservatively repaired;
-- answer sets, supporting events, duplicate handling, answer formatting, targeted relabeling, and final splits are made deterministic and auditable;
-- the final benchmark is used for the TimelineCronQ-R experiments reported in the paper.